 Next, you will want to give an estimate of what it would cost to replace the items on your list.
 In making the estimate keep in mind that some things appreciate in value while others depreciate.
 Clothing is a good example of something depreciating, and a jukebox is something that would typically appreciate.

-The most used method by insurance companies to calculate the value of personal property that has depreciated is to subtract the estimated depreciation (dollar amount the property has decreased) from the current cost.
+The most used method by insurance companies to calculate the value of personal property that has depreciated is to subtract the estimated depreciation (the dollar amount the property has decreased) from the current cost.

 Here are a few more tips when taking an inventory of your personal property:

-- Keep sales receipts and attach to your personal property inventory list.
+- Keep sales receipts and attach them to your personal property inventory list.

 - Keep a video inventory or photographs of your personal property in addition to your inventory list.

 List any serial numbers that may be on your personal property.